dullbenz/cat-and-mouse/README.md

 > The cat is not allowed to move into the squares 33 to 41

+> Enter 9999 at any point in the game to save current state

 > If a cat misses an opportunity to kill a mouse, the cat dies in it's place

 > The goal of the mice is to fill up the squares 33 to 41.
 When this happens, the game ends and mice win